folio-org/folio-sample-modules/README.md

 https://github.com/sling-incubator/okapi
 <!--- TODO - Use the public address, when we have one --->

-You should also consult the README for the hello-vertx example, it covers some useful ground. https://github.com/sling-incubator/folio-sample-modules/tree/master/hello-vertx
+Also consult the README for the hello-vertx example, it covers some useful ground. https://github.com/sling-incubator/folio-sample-modules/tree/master/hello-vertx